A possible cryptocurrency scam is using JPMorgan & Chase's branding – and the bank isn’t happy about it.

 In a message posted to its Chinese-language website, JPMorgan disavowed any relationship with the so-called "JPMCoin" or "Morgan Dollars", a virtual currency currently being pitched via Chinese social media platforms.

-One website associated with “JPMCoin” detailed how the cryptocurrency had been created more than a year ago.
-The website, which was accessible as of this morning, is no longer operational, stating that “this account has been suspended”.
+associated with "JPMCoin" detailed how the cryptocurrency had been created more than a year ago.
+The website, which was accessible as of this morning, is no longer operational, stating that "this account has been suspended".

-Another website associated with the virtual currency sports a discussion forum and outlines a related cloud mining service for JPMCoin.
+associated with the virtual currency sports a discussion forum and outlines a related cloud mining service for JPMCoin.

 A Facebook group for JPMCoin includes a series of posts from 3rd October.
 In the first post on the group page, JPMCoins are described as a rare market opportunity available only to "members" – terminology that points to the likelihood that it is a multi-level marketing scheme akin to Gemcoin and Onecoin.